spabinger/BioinformaticsAndGenomesAnalyses2014/README.md

-### Bioinformatics-And-Genomes 2014
+### Bioinformatics And Genomes 2014
 ====================================

-Here you find instructions and material for the Bioinformatics and genomes analyses 2014 course:<br/>
+Here you find instructions and material for the Bioinformatics and genomes analyses 2014 [course](http://events.embo.org/14-comparative-genomics/index.html):<br/>
 Tools for variant analysis of next-generation genome sequencing data